hamdiz0/LearningDevOps/kubernetes/kubernetes.md

     - a REST object similar to Pods
     - a logical abstraction for a set of pods in a cluster
     - provide policies for accessing the Pods and cluster
-    - acts as load balencer across the Pods
+    - acts as load balencer across the Pods (forwards request to the less busy Pod)
     - eash service is assigned a unique IP@ for accessing applications deployed on Pods
     - why service is needed :
         * Pods are volatile wich leads to discoverability issues because of changing IP@